open-telemetry/opamp-spec/specification.md

 [HTTP 429 Too Many Requests](https://datatracker.ietf.org/doc/html/rfc6585#section-4)
-response and MAY optionally set [Retry-After](https://datatracker.ietf.org/doc/html/rfc7231#section-7.1.3) header to indicate when SHOULD the Agent attempt to reconnect.
-The Agent SHOULD honour the corresponding requirements of HTTP specification.
+response and MAY optionally set [Retry-After](https://datatracker.ietf.org/doc/html/rfc7231#section-7.1.3) header to indicate when SHOULD the Client attempt to reconnect.
+The Client SHOULD honour the corresponding requirements of HTTP specification.

 The minimum recommended retry interval is 30 seconds.